New budget for rakyat

 Believe it or not, we almost forget the existence of these clinics and so do you, right?
 So, under PH, 1Malaysia Clinics are revamped.
 With a total of 347 clinics, 293 are turned into community clinics, another 23 are turned into health clinics and the rest is closed down permanently to reduce any unnecessary spending.

-Deputy Health Minister also claimed that 1Malaysia clinics have a tendency to provide false diagnosis and treatment as most of the clinics were only run by medical assistants and not a doctor.
+Deputy Health Minister also claimed that 1Malaysia clinics have a tendency to provide false diagnosis and treatment as most of the clinics were run by medical assistants and not a doctor.
 Shutting down these clinics will ensure no more misdiagnosis that could lead to a severe health problem, which requires more treatment cost.

 16. Smoking bans